SantiagoJN/mat_disentanglement_2025/README.md

 ## Training Scripts

 We share here the scripts used to trained the checkpoints shared above.
+Prior to running these trainings, make sure you have configured the necessary paths and downloaded the published datasets.

 ### FactorVAE Model
 With an environment containing the necessary packages, please run